 A downloadable and citable verion of planning kit is available on arXiv.
 Please use following reference format:

-You will also find links to additional resources such as sample guides by different organizations, information about workshops we conducted on the topic, and academic publications.
-The included guides provide a rich resource on how to organize the everyday details of an event.
+You will also find links to additional resources such as sample guides by different organizations, information about workshops on the topic we conducted or contributed to, academic publications, and research instruments.
+The included sample guides provide a rich resource on how to organize the everyday details of an event.
 They however typically assume a particular goal and a particular style of hackathon.
 It is thus important to adapt them to fit your needs using the decision guidelines we provide on this website.

 4 months before the hackathon